nice-digital/nice-design-system/components/nds-stacked-nav/README.md

 A boolean value to determine whether the link should have style and ARIA attributes to show that it is currently active.

 ##### `<StackedNavLink />`

+###### nested

+- Type: `StackedNavLink` | `Array<StackedNavLink>`

+Pass one or more `<StackedNavLink>` elements into the `nested` property to create a visually and semantically nested block of links.
+Only styling provision for two levels deep, avoid nesting further and look into separating the blocks of nav into multiple units.

 ###### children